On the implied volatility of Asian options under stochastic volatility models: Introduction

 \item We compute the the short-end skew of the ATMIV, which depends on the correlation between prices and stochastic volatility and on the Malliavin derivative of the volatility process, which in the case of fractional volatility models will depend on the Hurst parameter $H \in (0,1)$.
 See equation (\ref{main2}) in Theorem \ref{limskew}.
 If prices and volatilities are uncorrelated, the short-end skew is equal to $\frac{\sqrt{3}\sigma_0}{30}$.
 In the case of rough volatilities, that is $H<\frac12$, we observe in equations (\ref{rou}) and (\ref{rou2}) a blow-up that is of the same order as the one we observe in vanilla options (see Al\`os et al. \cite{Alos2007}).

 \item We apply the preceding results to the constant volatility case, the SABR model, the fractional Bergomi model, and the local volatility, and perform numerical simulations that confirm the accurateness of the asymptotic formulas.
 See Section 5.
-In the case of local volatilities, we verify that our results fit the asymptotic analysis of Pirjol and Zhu \cite{Pirjol2016} and \cite{Pirjol2019}.
+In the case of local volatilities, we verify that our results fit the asymptotic analysis of Pirjol and Zhu \cite{Pirjol2016} and \cite{Pirjol2019}. \end{itemize}

-\item Using the short-end limit of the ATMIV and the skew we obtain an analytic approximation of the price of an arithmetic Asian option that we study numerically for the SABR and fractional Bergomi models (see Section 5.5).
-This is particularly useful for the practitioners since it allows to substitute expensive Monte Carlo simulation and speed up pricing significantly without loss of precision. \end{itemize}

 The paper is organized as follows: in Section 2 we introduce the main elements of the Malliavin calculus needed through the paper, and the main problem, results and notations.
 In Section 3 we introduce some preliminary results needed for the proof of the main theorem.
 In Section 4 we give the proof the main results of the paper.
 Finally, Section 5 is devoted to the application of the main results to the constant volatility case, the SABR model, the fractional Bergomi model, and the local volatility model, together with some numerical simulations to confirm the accurateness of the asymptotic formulas.
-We finally use the asymptotic formulas to obtain an analytic approximation of the price of an arithmetic Asian call and we apply it to the SABR and the fractional Bergomi models and compare it with the classical Monte Carlo.
 The Appendix contains some Malliavin derivatives computations needed through the paper.